Optimize

 What is AST / ALT Ratio?

-The AST/ALT ratio — also called the De Ritis ratio — is the relationship between two liver enzymes with slightly different tissue profiles.
-AST is present in both liver and muscle (and heart tissue), while ALT is more selective for liver tissue.
-The ratio is therefore a supporting tool to help distinguish whether a rise in liver enzymes is primarily of liver origin or partly explained by muscle.
-The ratio is only meaningful when AST or ALT are abnormal — with both enzymes sitting comfortably within normal ranges, the ratio carries no information.
-It is also a tool, not a diagnosis: absolute values, GGT, bilirubin, ALP, and clinical context remain primary when interpreting liver enzymes.
+The AST/ALT ratio compares two liver enzymes with slightly different tissue profiles.
+AST is present in liver, muscle, and heart.
+ALT is more selective for liver tissue.
+The ratio helps indicate whether a rise in liver enzymes is more likely from the liver or from muscle.
+The ratio only carries meaning when AST or ALT are actually abnormal.
+With both enzymes in range, the ratio adds nothing.
+It remains a supporting tool — the absolute values, GGT, bilirubin, ALP, and clinical context remain primary.

 Why is AST / ALT Ratio relevant?